LuVerissimo/Nucleic/README.md

 ## Architecture

 *(This diagram will be populated in a later step.
-For now, it's a great placeholder)*
+For now, it's a placeholder)*

 ```mermaid
 flowchart TD